Skype will finally make Echo Show video calls worthwhile

-Amazon debuted nearly a dozen new Alexa-powered devices today in a head-spinning hour atop The Spheres in Seattle, including a second-generation version of the Echo Show.
+Amazon debuted nearly a dozen new Alexa-powered devices in a head-spinning hour atop The Spheres in Seattle today, including a second-generation version of the Echo Show.

-Two major improvements were made to the latest version of the Echo Show that were of absolute necessity based on my experience with the first generation Show introduced last summer: Improvements to video playback and better video calls.
+Two major upgrades to the latest version of the Echo Show were absolutely necessary, based on my experience with the first-generation Show introduced last summer: Improvements to video playback and better video calls.

-Starting soon, Echo Show devices will be able to make voice and video calls with Skype, which is a big deal, because it means people will finally start using Echo Show to make voice and video calls.
+Starting soon, Echo Show devices will be able to make voice and video calls with Skype, which is a big deal because it means people will finally start using Echo Show to make voice and video calls.

 Today, video calls on Echo Show are limited to Drop In, a solution inside the Alexa app.
 Amazon has not released any statistics about the use of Drop In, which may indicate that adoption rates aren’t spectacular or worthy of a milestone announcement.

-Personally, I’ve never made a Drop In call, not because it’s ineffective or shoddy, but because I literally knew nobody else I could call.
+Personally, I’ve never made a Drop In call, not because it’s ineffective or shoddy, but because I literally know nobody else I could call.

-That made it impossible to play out the scenario Amazon introduces in a commercial for Echo Show or Echo Dot, which was enticing: Want to call grandma?
+That made it impossible to play out the enticing scenario Amazon introduced in a commercial for Echo Show and Echo Dot: Want to call grandma?
 Just say “Drop In on grandma” and you’re there.
-Problem with that is that it’s more than likely you have to buy grandma an Echo Show or Echo Spot to do that.
+Problem with that is it’s more than likely you have to buy grandma an Echo Show or Echo Spot to do that.

-Like tweet and Google, Skype has become a verb that is a part of the popular vernacular.
-Adding support for an app with hundreds of millions of users, one of the oldest and best-known ways to make video calls, is an awful lot better than starting from zero.
+Like tweet and Google, Skype has become a verb in the popular vernacular.
+Adding support for an app with hundreds of millions of users, that happens to be one of the oldest and best-known ways to make video calls, is an awful lot better than starting from zero.
 Skype will also extend calls with the Echo Show to Xbox game consoles, smartphones, and personal computers.

 Microsoft reported last year that its app has been downloaded more than a billion times and has 300 million monthly active users.
 To be clear, Microsoft has described its user base at that number for a long time, signaling that the size of Skype’s user base may have stagnated, but that’s still better than a video chat service not used by your friends or family.

-Introduction of Skype for the Echo Show and other visual surfaces with Alexa continues a partnership with Microsoft and Amazon.
+The introduction of Skype for the Echo Show and other visual surfaces with Alexa continues a partnership with Microsoft and Amazon.
 Cortana for Echo speakers and Alexa on Windows 10 PCs was first introduced last month.

 Amazon’s choice to bring Skype to the Echo Show could also be driven by a pragmatic reality that other smart speaker and intelligent assistant makers are entering the scene, namely the Aloha project and Portal, Facebook’s reported video chat device.